avaneev/prvhash/README.md

 The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to 32 bits of external (message) entropy.
 Note that `lcg` being an accumulator quickly leaves a possible zero state.

+In essence, the hash function continously generates a pseudo-random number sequences and outputs the final random number sequence as a result.
+The message acts as a "pathway" to the final random number sequence.

 ## Other ##